 If rogue applications are left to run and they end up hogging a network’s bandwidth, implementing QoS is not the solution.
 While Skype calls might finally start to go through, QoS will not have addressed the root problem.
 Eventually, the rogue applications will swallow up whatever resources may be available, exhausting the benefits of QoS.

 One solution that could work here would be to hunt down the resource-hogging applications and either shut them down or reschedule them to run during after hours.

-Again, the whole purpose of configuring QoS on a network is to make sure video and audio calls don’t lag (or even get dropped) due to a congested network.
+Again, the whole purpose of configuring QoS on a network is to make sure streaming video and audio calls don’t lag (or even get dropped) due to a congested network.
 It is not a tool that can actually increase bandwidth.
 It can’t tunnel through a clogged network, either.

-A good QoS implementation will improve the quality and speeds of mission-critical data by optimizing the allocated bandwidth and facilitating the packets’ marking so they are identified and given their assigned priorities.
+A good QoS implementation will improve the quality and speeds of mission-critical data by optimizing the allocated bandwidth and facilitating the packets’ tagging so they are identified and given their assigned priorities.
 It makes use of the available bandwidth; it doesn’t expand it.